-At that time the coastal policy team was frustrated Statement in late 1990. by the lack of regional and national data on the or uncase or regentian and tanonian and on one location and conservation status of remaining coastal dune systems (active, semi-vegetated and stable).
-Such data was needed to justify policy
+At that time the coastal policy team was frustrated Statement in late 1990. by the lack of regional and national data on the by the table of remaining location and conservation status of remaining coastal dune systems (active, semi-vegetated and stable).
+Such data was needed to justify policy and formulate conservation and management